-Pompeo meets Indian leader amid trade tensions
+Pompeo meets Indian leader amid trade tensions, Iran crisis

-NEW DELHI (AP) — U.S. Secretary of State Mike Pompeo began official meetings in India’s capital on Wednesday amid growing tensions over trade and tariffs that has strained the partners’ ties.
+NEW DELHI (AP) — U.S. Secretary of State Mike Pompeo held meetings in India’s capital on Wednesday amid growing tensions over trade and tariffs that has strained the partners’ ties.

-Pompeo called on India’s Prime Minister Narendra Modi on Wednesday morning.
-No details were immediately disclosed about their almost an hourlong meeting.
-Pompeo is later scheduled to meet his counterpart S. Jaishankar.
+Pompeo called on India’s Prime Minister Narendra Modi on Wednesday morning, and later was meeting his counterpart S. Jaishankar.

+India’s foreign ministry spokesman Raveesh Kumar said Pompeo and Modi exchanged “views on various aspects of Indo-US relationship.”

 Pompeo arrived in New Delhi late Tuesday after visiting Saudi Arabia, the United Arab Emirates and Afghanistan on a trip aimed at building a global coalition to counter Iran.